 FSV provides statewide oversight by:

-- maintaining regular engagement through the SFVIAC, as described in the section.
+- maintaining regular engagement through the SFVIAC, as described in the Governance arrangements to connect with state wide policy and program development (vertical integration) section.

 - keeping the SFVIAC informed about the status of key relevant initiatives managed by FSV.